apify/apify-docs/sources/academy/webscraping/scraping_basics_python/01_devtools_inspecting.md

 }
 ```

-While HTML and CSS describe what should browser display, [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript) is a general-purpose programming language like Python, which allows the website creators to add interaction to the page.
+While HTML and CSS describe what the browser should display, [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript) is a general-purpose programming language that adds interaction to the page.

-In DevTools, there is a **Console** tab, which gives access to ad-hoc experimenting with JavaScript.
-If you can't see it, hit the **ESC** key, which opens or closes the console.
-Running commands in the console can manipulate the loaded page-we'll soon do just that.
+In DevTools, the **Console** tab allows ad-hoc experimenting with JavaScript.
+If you don't see it, press **ESC** to toggle the Console.
+Running commands in the Console lets you manipulate the loaded page—we’ll try this shortly.

 ![Console in Chrome DevTools](./images/devtools-console.png)

 ## Selecting an element

-In the top left corner of DevTools, find the icon with an arrow pointing to a square.
+In the top-left corner of DevTools, find the icon with an arrow pointing to a square.

 ![Chrome DevTools element selection tool](./images/devtools-element-selection.png)

-Hit the icon and hover your cursor over Wikipedia's subtitle, **The Free Encyclopedia**.
-As you move, DevTools will show you information about the HTML element under your cursor.
+Click the icon and hover your cursor over Wikipedia's subtitle, **The Free Encyclopedia**.
+As you move your cursor, DevTools will display information about the HTML element under it.
 Click on the subtitle.
-In the **Elements** tab, DevTools will highlight the HTML element which represents the subtitle.
+In the **Elements** tab, DevTools will highlight the HTML element that represents the subtitle.

 ![Chrome DevTools element hover](./images/devtools-hover.png)

-The highlighted part should look something like this:
+The highlighted section should look something like this:

 ```html
 <strong class="jsl10n localized-slogan" data-jsl10n="portal.slogan">